kh2g21/premier-league-goalscorer-prediction/README.md

 ## Datasets Used

 All datasets were sourced from Kaggle.
+Note that all datasets will need to be in same directory as the Python script to execute successfully.

 The [2023_matchday_results.csv dataset](https://www.kaggle.com/datasets/afnanurrahim/premier-league-2022-23)